 These definitions are not too far off.
-But to understand the concept of lead generation, it’s important to understand what, exactly, is a lead.
+But to understand the concept of successful lead generation, it’s important to define your brand’s definition of a lead.

 Quite simply, a lead is an individual who expresses an interest in your product or service.
 And yes, lead generation can be the act of qualifying potential customers, and adding them to a sales pipeline.

-So to reduce the creepiness factor, a qualified lead is defined as someone who willingly gives you their contact information, such as an email address.
-A successful lead generation process encourages a potential customer to share their contact information with you.
+In comparison, a qualified lead is defined as someone who willingly gives you their contact information, such as an email address.
+A successful lead generation process encourages potential customers to share their contact information with you.
 That willingness to share means this individual is interested in your product or service.
 Also, with that information, you can nurture said prospect along the marketing funnel, eventually convincing him or her to act.